orbs-network/orbs-spec/version-release/README.md

     See [DEVELOPMENT.md](DEVELOPMENT.md)

 3. **Rollout to staging** - Staging environment is a personal test network that is owned and operated in full by the developer.
-It is deployed using standard tooling like Nebula, normally as a private network (since all nodes are named explicitly).
+It is deployed using standard tooling like Polygon, normally as a private network (since all nodes are named explicitly).
 New versions must be manually tested on staging using traffic simulations.

     See [STAGING.md](STAGING.md)